qwertyuiop1379/iRestore/README.md

 # iRestore
-A GUI for futurerestore on Windows
+A GUI wrapper for futurerestore on Windows

 To use, download iRestore.exe from this repository.